Cryptoland - Crypto Market App UI Kit

 Board for freelance & contract work

-A new UI kit on the radar.
 Cryptoland is a Crypto Market App UI Kit consisting of 90+ pixel-perfect screens and easy to use in Figma.

-In collaboration with Toko Design and Available on UI8 Only.
+The kit is easy to fully customize to your liking and it leverages all Figma features, including global color, font styles, dynamic components & variants.
+Available in Light & Dark Theme.

+Develop your mobile app with these neat, clean, modern and outstanding design screens.

 ______________